Rise and fall of the mighty elephants

 All of these species, but three, have since become extinct.
 In North America, the mastodon (Mammut americanum) survived until about 10,000 years ago.
 Presumably, it was eradicated by hunting tribes, which had migrated here from Siberia during the last Ice Age, when, during several separate periods, a land bridge linked Asia with America, across the Bering Strait.
 The woolly mammoth (Mammuthus primigenius), which lived in Eurasia, survived even longer in Siberia, the last ones dying out only about 4,000 years ago, on the island of Wrangel.

 Two of the three surviving species live in Africa, one in Asia.
 Formerly, the savanna elephant (Loxodonta africana) was distributed all over the African continent, with the exception of deserts and rainforest areas.
 Today, it is restricted to savannas and semi-deserts in eastern and southern Africa.
-The closely related, but smaller forest elephant (Loxodonta cyclotis) lives in rainforests of Central and West Africa.
+The closely related, but smaller forest elephant (Loxodonta cyclotis) lives in rainforests of central and western Africa.
 Some scientists still consider the savanna elephant and the forest elephant as belonging to the same species.

 Formerly, the Asian elephant (Elephas maximus) was distributed across Asia, from Asia Minor in the west to northern China in the east, and southwards into Indonesia.
 Today, it is restricted to small pockets of forest in India, Nepal, Sri Lanka, the Yunnan Province of southern China, Southeast Asia, and on Sumatra and Borneo.